ioncreciun1/mail_server/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `PORT`
+On what port the server is running (At the moment it is localhost with the defined port

 `DB_HOST`
+Hostname of the database

 `DB_PORT`
+Port of the database

 `DB_USERNAME`
+Username to access the database

 `DB_PASSWORD`
+Password to access the database

 `DB_DATABASE`
+Database name

+`JWT_SECRET`
+JWT Secret key